Skip to main content

 Abstract

 This collection consists of twelve love letters written to Hortense McEwen by three different men from 1911 through 1913.
-These letters reveal courtship patterns within the Mormon culture during this time period and document the missionary work of John E. Excell.
+These letters reveal courtship patterns within the Latter-day Saints' culture during this time period and document the missionary work of John E. Excell.

 Immediate Source of Acquisition

-The Hortense McEwen letters were purchased by USU Special Collections & Archives in February 2003 from a dealer of historical materials.
+The Hortense McEwen letters were purchased by USU Special Collections and Archives in February 2003 from a dealer of historical materials.

 Sources: